spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

 just rely on those, read [why not pipeline expressions](#why-not-pipeline-expressions) below.

-Spinnaker replaces fields in your manifest based on a simple heuristic:
+Spinnaker binds artifacts in your manifest based on a simple heuristic:

   _When a field's referenced type and value match an incoming artifact's type and name, the field's value is replaced with the artifact's reference_